How Time Makes Us Invisible

 A similar idea has been ricocheting around my mind recently, even before learning of the book.
 I even mentioned it to my friend recently that I seem to be going through a nihilistic phase of some sort, where fewer things seem to matter.
 I don’t mean to suggest that I don’t care about my conduct with job and family, but simply the realization that “I”, the person writing this sentence, the person who has written thousands of other sentences in the attempt to “know thyself”, doesn’t seem to matter.

 This is what I mean.
 Consider my great-grandfather, who I am named after (Monroe)…I know nothing of him.
 And I know nothing of his wife, my great-grandmother….the love of his life, or even their children really, which would include my grandfather/grandmother.
 As a child I remember visiting their home a few times, but at that point they were just a category, a type of subspecies…. they were grandparents.
 I knew nothing of their personalities, nothing of their careers, struggles, what they cared for or believed in throughout their lives.
-And that’s where I come face-to-face with the stark realization that I will occupy the same invisibility within a generation or two.
+And that is where I came face-to-face with the stark realization that I will occupy the same invisibility within a generation or two.

 Of course, we all know and acknowledge this from a safe distance, but my point here has to be balanced against forty years writing.
 And it’s not only the effort involved, but also how that effort has sculpted a far more nuanced version of me than if I had not bothered.
 I am speaking of the intellectual growth and emotional clarity that has resulted from spending countless hours attempting to nail down the right word or phrase to an elusive idea, or the wisdom that I’ve gathered from all the incredible books that have passed by these eyes, or all the other meaningful coins that have been thrown into the hat of who I am.
 So, realizing that no one will likely know anything of it in fifty years has become something of a sharp object that my peace of mind continues to scrape against.